gerefi/test/firmware/controllers/lua/generated/value_lookup_generated.md

 If enabled we use four Push-Pull outputs to directly drive stepper idle air valve coils

 ### verboseCan2
-Print incoming and outgoing second bus CAN messages in rusEFI console
+Print incoming and outgoing second bus CAN messages in gerEFI console

 ### boostPid.pFactor